qhaydar/multi-llm-output-comparison-tool/README.md

-# python-chatbot
+# conversation-chatbot
-## Python Chatbot
+## Python Chatbot with Conversation Memory

 A simple Python-based chatbot that uses OpenAI's GPT model (e.g., GPT-5) to provide sarcastic, humorous replies to user input via the command line.
+This version **remembers the conversation** across turns, building context as you chat.

 ### Features

 - Conversational interface in your terminal.
 - Sarcastic, humorous personality powered by OpenAI's GPT.
+- **Conversation memory**: each exchange is retained for context.
 - Handles errors gracefully.

 ### Requirements